Alfred-W-S-Pirovits-Jr/Telco_Churn_Project/Readme.md

 ## <a name="explore"></a>Data Exploration:
 [[Back to top](#top)]
 - Python files used for exploration:
+    - wrangle.ipynb
+    - explore.ipynb
-    - wrangle.py
+    - modeling.ipynb
-    - explore.py
+    - classification_exercises.ipynb
-    - modeling.py
+    - sub_final_report_with_independent_discovery.ipynb

 ### Takeaways from exploration:

+Main drivers are month-to-month contract, Fiber Optic customers and tenure/charge ratio
 ***

 ## <a name="stats"></a>Statistical Analysis